From Neutrino Masses to the Full Size of the Universe: The Full Size of the Universe from a Simple Spring Model

-In order to determine $\Lambda_{mat}$ and its time dependence, we turn to the cosmological fluid equations.
-Both the expanding tetron background and the matter distribution will be approximated as separate fluids distributed homogeneously over the universe with energy densities $\rho_{tet}(t)$, $\rho_{mat}(t)$ and pressure $p_{tet}(t)$ and $p_{mat}(t)$.
+Equation (\ref{eqfdtt9}) includes a cosmological term $\Lambda_{mat}$.
+This term derives from the time dependence of the Newton constant $G=c^4 L(t)/E(L(t))$ and can be determined from the cosmological fluid equations.
+Both matter and the expanding tetron background will be approximated as separate fluids distributed homogeneously over the universe with energy densities $\rho_{tet}(t)$, $\rho_{mat}(t)$ and pressure $p_{tet}(t)$ and $p_{mat}(t)$.

 For the tetronic fluid the appropriate form of the fluid equation is the ordinary one

 because the spring coupling $d$ is constant and the time dependent Newton coupling not involved.
 In terms of a single tetrahedron with physical volume $L^3$ around it the density of the tetronic `dark energy' fluid is